JeremiahKaren/35percent.github.io/_posts/2016-11-21-draft-blog-post.md

 ---
 layout: post
-title: 'Enter the title of the blog post here'
+title: "Enter the title of the blog post here"
-subtitle: 'Enter the subtitle of the blog post here'
+subtitle: "Enter the subtitle of the blog post here"
 published: false
 ---
 ## This is a sub-heading